dart-lang/leak_tracker/doc/leak_tracking/CONTRIBUTING.md

 ##  Roll the latest version of `leak_tracker` to Flutter

-To upgrade version of leak tracking packages used by `testWidgets`:
+To upgrade version of leak tracking packages used by Flutter and thus used by all applications that depend on Flutter:

 1. Publish new version of the packages.

-2. Ask a googler to refresh the packages with copybara in G3.
+2. If the changes affect APIs used by Flutter, ask a googler to refresh the packages with copybara in G3.

 3. Upgrade [Flutter](https://github.com/flutter/flutter):